 - Click Search to be directed to the right website, where you may download the driver installation.

-- After downloading the driver installer, double-click the installer.exe file to begin installation, following the instructions in this Nvidia page.
+- After downloading the driver installer, double-click the installer.exe file to begin the installation, following the instructions on this Nvidia page.

 This method can be found here.
 Once again, the most effective course of action is to utilize Display Driver Uninstaller to completely delete any driver data that may still be present on your computer.

 It is essential to carefully go through the process of picking the right driver for your graphics card.

 Even if we have previously discussed it with you, it is important for us to emphasize that it is conceivable that you have the incorrect driver installed on your computer, which is causing stuttering or other problems.

 It is essential that you be aware of the specific graphics card that you own in order to successfully install the driver that corresponds to it.